knative/docs/docs/snippets/collecting-metrics.md

 You can also set up the OpenTelemetry Collector to receive metrics from Knative components and distribute them to other metrics providers that support OpenTelemetry.

 !!! note
-    By default metrics are exporting is off.

-!!! note
     The following monitoring setup is for illustrative purposes.
-Support is best-effort and changes are welcome in the [Knative Monitoring repository](https://github.com/knative-extensions/monitoring)
+Support is best-effort and changes are welcome in the [Knative Monitoring repository](https://github.com/knative-extensions/monitoring) By default metrics are exporting is off.

 ## About the Prometheus Stack